awsdocs/aws-proton-administrator-guide/doc_source/create-template-sync.md

 1. Choose **Create Environment template**\.

    You're now on a new page that displays the status and details for your new environment template\.
-These details include a list of AWS and customer managed tags\.
+These details include a list of AWS managed and customer managed tags\.
 AWS Proton automatically generates AWS managed tags for you when you create AWS Proton resources\.
 For more information, see [AWS Proton resources and tagging](resources.md)\.

 1. In the template detail page, choose the **Sync** tab to view template sync configuration detail data\.